-Chairman Yarmuth, Ranking Member Smith, and distinguished Members of the Committee, I look forward to working with you.
-Thank you for the opportunity to appear before you today to discuss my priorities for the Department and how the President's 2022 Budget will serve our most vulnerable citizens, increase the resilience of our communities, and Build Back Better.
+Chairwoman Waters, Ranking Member McHenry, and distinguished Members of the Committee, I look forward to working with you.
+Thank you for the opportunity to appear before you today to discuss my priorities for the Department and how the President's 2022 Budget and Build Back Better agenda will serve our most vulnerable citizens, increase the resilience of our communities, and forge a more prosperous America for generations to come.